 On Thursday evening, there is an optional camp out.
 Campers can let their counselor know by Wednesday afternoon whether or not they plan to stay overnight.
 Tents for the camp out are set-up outside the Nature Preserve Classroom.
 We provide: tents, dinner and evening snack, as well as breakfast and lunch on Friday.
 Activities on the overnight include: a tent demonstration and set-up, dinner, games, a campfire, a night hike and bedtime stories.

-Friday afternoon at around 2:45 PM, shortly before sign-out, is the Family Program.
+*To end the week, a Family Program takes place at 2:45 on Friday afternoon.
+Family attendance is optional but encouraged.
 Campers present songs and skits to close out the week.
-This is their opportunity to give their families a glimpse of what they did and perhaps what they learned at camp.
+This is their opportunity to give families a glimpse of their week at camp.

 Each week has a theme that will be woven into the basic Eco-Zone activities.
 Click here for more information on each theme.

 Week 1: June 26 – 30 (Aquatic Adventures)